-- To bake multiple crust and pizza, I use both a pizza stone and the back of a sheet pan.
+- To bake multiple crust and pizza, you can use either a pizza stone and/or the back of a sheet pan.
 Preheating both while preheating the oven will help create a crispy crust.
-Either can be used because they both produce similar results with gluten free pizza dough.
+You can use either because they both produce similar results with gluten-free pizza dough.

-- A pizza peel makes transferring the shaped pizza dough (with parchment supporting it) to the preheated stone/pan a snap.
+- A pizza peel makes transferring the shaped gluten-free pizza dough (with parchment supporting it) to the preheated stone/pan a snap.
+I recommend it.
 However, if not using a peel, the shaped pizza dough can be slid off the back of another pan and onto the preheated stone/pan.
 Just be careful as the oven is very hot!

 - 2 3/4 C (500g) Bob's Red Mill Gluten Free 1-to-1 Baking Flour

 - 1/2 C + 1 Tbs (75g) Almond Flour I use Bob's Red Mill

 - 3 1/2 tsp Psyllium Husk Powder I use Bob's Red Mill (you may need less) *see note on brands

 - 2 tsp Fine Sea Salt

 - 1 tsp Quick Rise or Rapid Rise Yeast

 - 2 1/2 C (590g) Water 100F (38C)